keefm6776/cookery-website/README.md

 			    	 be prompted that this is the issue, so might be a bit confusing if all the other fields are filled in correctly.
 (Bearing in mind that the normal fields will prompt the user to fill them out if they are blank or incorrect)

-			    2. Eaually as above, Edit would allow the user to remove the data from a document and resubmit it as empty, I emply the same required tags here.
+			    2. Eaually as above, Edit would allow the user to remove the data from a document and resubmit it as empty, I employed the same required tags here.

 			    3. I found that adding the dynamically filled Filter by options into the menus meant that the display of the cuisines, difficulty levels and principle ingredients would not work.
 In fact only the main menu would show the dynamic list and it wouldn't display in the mobile menu.